andrewrk/groovebasin/README.md

 4. `npm run build`
 5. `npm start`

+## Configuration

+When Groove Basin starts it will look for `config.js` in the current directory.
+If not found it creates one for you with default values.

+Use this to set your music library location, permissions, and other settings.

 ## Screenshots

 ![Search + drag/drop support](http://superjoesoftware.com/temp/groove-basin-0.0.4.png)
 ![Multi-select and context menu](http://superjoesoftware.com/temp/groove-basin-0.0.4-lib-menu.png)
 ![Keyboard shortcuts](http://superjoesoftware.com/temp/groove-basin-0.0.4-shortcuts.png)
 ![Last.fm Scrobbling](http://superjoesoftware.com/temp/groove-basin-0.0.4-lastfm.png)

-## Configuration

-When Groove Basin starts it will look for `config.js` in the current directory.
-If not found it creates one for you with default values.

 ## Developing